jevets/bully/README.md

 ## Install

-> Installation is manual (requires editing `composer.json`), until the repo is set up on packagist and available via `composer require`.
+> Installation requires manual editing of your Laravel's `composer.json` file, at least until the repo is set up on packagist and available via `composer require`.

-Add the package to your Laravel project's `composer.json`:
+Require the package and defined the repository in your Laravel project's `composer.json`:

 ```json
 "require": {